Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Machine Learning Methods

 \subsection{Support Vector Regression}

-SVR is based on Support Vector Machines which are developed for classification problems.
+SVR is based on Support Vector Machines which were developed for classification problems.
 In SVR, one specifies a tolerance value that is used to determine which points follow the relation given by a particular curve and which points are considered outliers.
 This makes the task of finding the best fit curve like a classification problem.
-For more information about SVR, see Smola 2004\cite{Smola2004ATO}.
+For more information about SVR, see \citet{Smola2004ATO}.

-To GPU accelerate the calculations we used the cuML library\cite{cuml} which is part of the RAPIDS package.
+To accelerate the calculations with GPU, we used the cuML library \citep{cuml}, which is part of the RAPIDS package.
 The version for our cuML library was 22.10.01.
-Our investigation used an epsilon of 0.001 and we used the so-called radial basis function (RBF) kernel.
+Our investigation used an epsilon of 0.01, tolerance of 0.001, and regularization parameter C of 2.5.
+Appendix~\ref{ap:hidden} describes results that justify these choices of hyperparameters.
+Additionally, we used the radial basis function (RBF) kernel.
 The $\gamma$ value is set by cuML's ``scale" option, which automatically sets the $\gamma$ value equal to 1 / (number of features * input variance).
-For more details of our specific implementation please see the attached Python file \cite{Ronak_link,Orban_link}.
+For more details of our specific implementation please see the attached Python file \citep{desai_2024_10912447}.